TDAmeritrade/stumpy/README.rst

     pip install stumpy

-To install stumpy from source, see the instructions in the documentation.
+To install stumpy from source, see the instructions in the `documentation <https://stumpy.readthedocs.io/en/latest/install.html>`_.

 -------------
 Documentation
 -------------

 In order to fully understand and appreciate the underlying algorithms and applications, it is imperative that you read the original publications_.
-For a more detailed example of how to use STUMPY please consult the detailed docstrings or explore the following tutorials:
+For a more detailed example of how to use STUMPY please consult the latest `documentation <https://stumpy.readthedocs.io/en/latest/>`_ or explore the following tutorials:

 1. `Matrix Profile - Tutorial #1 <notebooks/Tutorial_1.ipynb>`_
 2. `Time Series Chains - Tutorial #2 <notebooks/Tutorial_2.ipynb>`_